-FIGURE 23-2: The New Contact window
+FIGURE 25-2: The New Contact window

-- Tap each text field where you want to add information (such as the First and Last text fields).
+- 3. Tap each text field where you want to add information (such as the First and Last text fields).
 You don't need to fill in every text field.
-For example, you might only want to store a person's name and email address but not a street address or home phone number. - (Optional) Tap the add photo box to choose a picture to represent a person.
-The Photo Albums window appears so you can choose a picture stored in the Photos app, as shown in Figure 23-3.
-Tap a picture you want to use. - 5.
+For example, you might want to store only a person's name and email address but not a street address or home phone number. - 4.
+(Optional) Tap the add photo box to choose a picture to represent the person.
+The Take Photo and Choose Photo buttons appear, as shown in Figure 25-3.
+If you tap Take Photo, you can use the iPad's camera to take a picture.
+If you tap Choose Photo, you can choose a picture stored on your iPad. - 5.
 Tap Done in the upper-right corner of the screen when you're finished typing information about a person.